Created by Rachel Raymond, Dietetic Intern

 Some people even still consider doing this diet, but it is not recommended.
 Weight lost in that initial week is mostly water and muscle loss.
 Once someone resumes a normal diet, all the weight comes right back on.

 1961–Weight Watchers was established!
 Jean Nidetch began inviting friends over to her home in Queens, New York to discuss how to lose weight.
 After that, her idea took off.
 She founded Weight Watchers in 1963 and has millions of Weight Watchers members even today.

 The Weight Watchers diet involves tracking points instead of calories.
 Each person has an individualized set of points for his or her needs.
 Many food labels list how many Weight Watchers points are in a serving.
 Weight Watchers encourages members to eat healthy foods such as vegetables, fruits, beans, and lean proteins by assigning those foods zero points.
 When someone doesn’t use all of their points for the day, they rollover onto the next day.

-1970s-The 1970s exploded with fad diets!
+1970s-The 1970s exploded with fad diets and dieting trends!
 Just a few of them are listed below:

 –The Wine and Eggs Diet: This diet was published in Vogue magazine in 1977 and it’s almost exactly what it sounds like.
 Breakfast included one hardboiled egg, a glass of white wine, and a cup of black coffee.
 Lunch was 2 eggs, 2 glasses of white wine and a cup of black coffee.
 Dinner was a little better: a 5 oz steak, the remainder of the bottle of white wine, and black coffee.
 Please don’t try this.
 It’s not healthy.